dushyantrao/dushyantrao.github.com/about.md

 permalink: /about/
 ---

-I am a programmer who loves to learn new things - be it technical or non-technical.
+I am a programmer who loves to grok new things - be it geeky or not.
-I love epic fantasy novels and like to cook when I can.
-Dogs > Cats.
+I love epic fantasy novels and catchy music.
+I like to cook when I can and Dogs > Cats.

 Feel free to drop me a <a href="mailto:dushyant.rao@gmail.com">mail</a> to share and care.